selsamman/proxily-react-todo/README.md

 ```
 First we retrieve the ***ListController*** from context and extract ***items*** which is the list items themselves.
 We also retrieve the ***StyleController*** from context and extract the style for the list container.
 We iterate over the items to be presented by the ***ListItem*** component.

 Just as the list itself has a controller, each list item also needs a controller.
 This ***ListItemController*** is created in JSX using **ObservableProvider** which will create a context with the controller as an observable.
 The controller is created in the **value** callback which is called anytime **dependencies** change.
-This is important since we can't rely on indexes because the association of the index and actual items will change when deleting items from the list.
+This is important since we can't rely on indexes.
+That is because the association of the index and actual items will change when deleting items from the list.

 ### ListController.tsx